Kirtland Community College Photo #9 - Automotive Technology Program

 Student Body

-The student population of Kirtland Community College has grown by 8% over five years.
+The student population of Kirtland Community College has stayed relatively flat over five years.

 Total Enrollment